donkirkby/donkirkby.github.com/index.md

 * [The Time Traveller's Tow Truck] - A time-travelling trivia game that I designed as a way to let the players create their own historical trivia questions.
+* [Six-Piece Burr Puzzles] - I made a set of these for myself many years ago.
+I love them, because a set of 42 wooden pieces can be combined into over 200 sets of six pieces, each with a different solution.
+Each piece took me about an hour to make with hand tools, and I spread the project out over a year.
+    My online avatar is a photo of a six-piece burr puzzle.
+* [Akron] - I love the board game Hex and other connection games, so I was excited when I learned about Akron.
+I used a computer-controlled milling machine to make myself a 9x9 board to stack marbles on.
+* [Shibumi] and [Zero Play] - After designing Akron, Cameron Browne came up with the idea of stacking marbles on a 4x4 grid to make a whole game system with many different kinds of games.
+The system is called Shibumi, and I'm writing a program to play several games in the collection.
+I'm also writing Zero Play as a general-purpose Python library that can learn to play any kind of board game.

 [Donimoes]: donimoes/
 [Vograbulary]: vograbulary/